DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 We’re doing this work to:

 - make it easier for providers to choose the right action without getting hung up on terminology
+- let providers close an application at any time throughout the application process
 - allow providers to process applications where candidates have disappeared or stopped responding
 - give providers confidence that they won’t get punished about rejecting an application
 - give candidates useful feedback about why they were unsuccessful